-Fiji profile - overview
+Fiji profile - full overview

 The 800-plus volcanic and coral islands that make up the Pacific nation of Fiji enjoy a tropical climate and host a significant tourism industry.